w3c/wcag3/informative/act-rules/web/pointer-pressure-not-relied-on.md

 ---
-title: Pointer pressure not relied upon
+title: Pointer pressure not relied on
 provisions:
-  - pointer-pressure-not-relied-upon
+  - pointer-pressure-not-relied-on
 ---

 ## Applicability